-I'd draw a comparison to the use of the n-word.
-This is fraught with danger as I'm stepping through a minefield of possible misinterpretation.
-Yet on a daily basis, black youth drop the n-word to each other in conversation, plus make liberal use of it in rap music.
+I'd draw a comparison to the use of the n-word; usage is fraught with danger as I'm stepping through a minefield of possible misinterpretation.
+Yet daily, black youth drop the n-word to each other in conversation, plus make liberal use of it in rap music.

 But marvel at the reaction if a white person says the word.
-The consequences are serious; careers ruined, public and cyber attacks come piling in.
+The consequences are serious; careers ruined, public attacks and cyberattacks piling in.
 Again context is the issue.
-Given black history white usage of the term is perceived as offensive and unacceptable.
+Given black history, white usage of the term is perceived as offensive and unacceptable.
 I get that.

-Still, people in this town know the term 'gweilo' has an offensive use, and they sometimes deploy it as such.
-Likewise, it has applications that are more innocent.
+Still, people in this town know the term 'gweilo' has an improper use, and they sometimes deploy it.
+But, likewise, it has more innocent applications.

-While racism exists in Hong Kong, and that's not to be welcomed, the place is refreshing to be free of the postmodern nonsense that infects the West.
+While racism exists in Hong Kong, and that's not welcome, the place is refreshing to be free of the postmodern nonsense that infects the West.
 The irrationality of identity politics, allied to deconstructionism, has left many intellectually bankrupt.
 For me, it is a dangerous slope to ban certain words or compel the use of others.

 Anyway, we know that peer and social pressure is most effective in correcting behaviour to remove words or actions that society can no longer accept.
 After all, the law is a blunt tool that can produce undesirable outcomes.
 'Sticks and stones will break your bones, but names can never hurt you' was the mantra when I was a kid.

-"The English laugh at the Scots, the Germans and the French; in turn the Germans, the Scots and the French laugh at the English.
+"The English laugh at the Scots, the Germans and the French; in turn, the Scots and the French laugh at the English.
 Meanwhile, Hong Kong people look down on Mainlanders and vice-versa.
 It all goes around and comes around.
 Get over it."